bxparks/rpn83p/docs/USER_GUIDE.md

           `2ND MATRIX` `2ND CATALOG`, `2ND MEM`, `APPS`, `PRGM`, `VARS`
         - reserved for potential future use: `2ND DISTR`, `2ND {`, `2ND }`, `2ND
           [`, `2ND ]`
-        - potentially available: all `ALPHA` keys, except probably `A`-`F`, ` `
+        - potentially available: all `ALPHA` keys, except maybe `A`-`F`, ` `
           (space), `"` (double quote), `:` (colon)
         - probably available: `2ND u`, `2ND v`, `2ND w`, `XTTn`
         - definitely available:`2ND L1` to `2ND L6` (no obvious purpose in
           RPN83P)
-- user-defined alphanumeric variables
-    - The HP-42S shows user-defined variables through the menu system.
-    - Nice feature, but would require substantial refactoring of the current menu system code.
 - custom menu items
     - The HP-42S supports up to 18 (3 rows of 6 menus) to be customized through
       the `ASSIGN` and `CUSTOM` menus.
-    - This seems like a useful feature, but would require substantial refactoring of the current menu system code, like user-defined variables.
+    - This seems like a useful feature, but may require substantial refactoring of the current menu system code.
+- keystroke programming
+    - The usefulness of RPN83P would be substantially enhanced with keystroke programming because it would allow end-users to automate repetitive keystrokes.
+    - Especially if keystroke programs can be assigned to custom buttons or menu items.
+    - This is a huge feature that requires at least 7 new subsystems:
+        - program entry and editing
+        - program listing and display
+        - program parsing and interpreter loop
+        - byte code formats and storage
+        - stable function identifiers for backwards compatibility
+        - input and output functions within programs
+        - flow control operators and functions (e.g. `LBL`, `GOTO`, `CALL`, maybe structured statement, like `IF`, `WHILE`, `FOR`, etc.)
 - polynomial solvers
     - Quadratic, cubic, and quartic equations have analytical solutions so should be relatively straightforward...
 Except that they need complex